huyingjie/notebook/source/neuroscience/depression.md

 * It’s hard to fall asleep and to stay asleep.
 * Aches and pains are felt more deeply.
 * It’s hard to concentrate, and you feel anxious, ashamed, and alone.
-* REcurrent thoughts of death or suicide
+* Recurrent thoughts of death or suicide

 ## upward spiral